 - What can I expect when checking in for my online exam?

-- When should I log on for my remotely proctored online exam?
+- When should I, and how do I, log on for my remotely proctored online exam?

-- Can I use a credit card as a secondary identification for a remotely proctored online exam?
+- Why can't I use a credit card as a secondary identification for a remotely proctored online exam?

 - Why am I not allowed to say the exam questions out loud when I am taking an online exam?